Updated 2 weeks ago

 Unified Audit Logs: Navigating through the Unified Audit Log using ‘Search-UnifiedAuditLog’ provides access to Microsoft 365 users’ login history from the last 180 days.
 However, it will provide limited details and won’t provide info about whether it’s interactive or non-interactive, MFA details, sign-in risk level, etc.

-Graph PowerShell: You can use the Get-MgAuditLogSignin cmdlet to retrieve Entra ID sign-in logs with PowerShell.
+PowerShell: You can use the Get-MgAuditLogSignin cmdlet in MS Graph PowerShell to retrieve Entra ID sign-in logs with PowerShell.
 However, distinguishing between successful and failed login attempts can pose a challenge.
 Also, it can only retrieve data from the last 30 days.

 To address this, we’ve developed a PowerShell script that allows you to schedule and store sign-in data for a longer period.
 It also exports detailed sign-in activities of Microsoft 365 users.
 This includes information such as sign-in date, location, device name, browser, operating system, authentication details, etc.